syncfusion-content/flutter-docs/Flutter/DateRangePicker/accessibility.md

 # Accessibility in Flutter DateRangePicker (SfDateRangePicker)

 ## Screen reader support
 The `SfDateRangePicker` can easily be accessed by screen readers.
-Please find the following table  for inner elements.
+Please find the following table to get spoken feedback about the inner element contents of the screen.

 ### Month view